 Why the submission is significant for the NIMER audience

 NIMER does not pay for submissions it publishes.
 Once the submission is published, successful contributors are encouraged to cite it on their curriculum vitae/resume.
-In addition, through the quality of NIMER’s editorial processes, publication advances the author’s scholarship and its impact on ministry educators, students, and leaders.
+The quality of NIMER’s editorial and review processes, ensures that the publication advances the author’s scholarship and its impact on ministry educators, students, and leaders.

-The editor reviews all submissions to ensure that they meet the NIMER Author Guidelines.
+All submissions are edited to ensure that they meet the NIMER Author Guidelines.
 Manuscripts under consideration may be returned to the author for style revisions.

 The author may propose expert reviewers if they have not been consulted and there is no conflict of interest.